pbrezina/sssd-tests-poc/docs/writing-tests.rst

 Each test that requires access to hosts defined in multihost configuration must be marked with a ``topology`` marker.
-This marker provides information about the topology that is required to run the test and defines fixture mapping between a short fixture name and a host from the multihost configuration.
+This marker provides information about the topology that is required to run the test and defines fixture mapping between a short fixture name and a host from the multihost configuration (this is explained later in `Deep dive into multihost fixtures`_).

 The marker is used as:

 .. code-block:: python